Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

-Prewar and wartime Patriots exist with two section shapes: a smoothly curved shape (on the “Protopatriot,” Lend-Lease, lever-filling RAF and RAAF, and Blue Star Mothers pens here) and a blockier shape that harks back to the 1920s.
-My speculation is that pens with the smoother section were made early and used existing tooling, and that later pens reverted to the blockier section appeared either when that tooling wore out and was replaced or when the company decided to cut costs.
-(The blocky section would be faster and less costly to tool for and to manufacture.
+Wartime Patriots exist with two section shapes: a smoothly curved shape that also appears on all the prewar versions (below, upper), and a blockier shape that harks back to the 1920s (below, lower).
+Pens with the smoother section were made using existing prewar tooling, and the blockier section appeared either when that tooling wore out and was replaced or when the company decided to cut costs.
+(The blocky section would be faster and less costly to manufacture.)

 Two filling systems were used: the lever-filler and the “Visible Vacuum” syringe-filler.
 Restrictions on the use of rubber were in place from October 1942 until the end of the war.
 Therefore, a lever-filling Patriot must have been made before the restrictions went into effect or after they were lifted, while a syringe-filler was made between the enactment of the restrictions and their lifting.

-As many as four different nibs appear to have been used: MORRISON-imprinted untipped steel (on the Lend-Lease and torpedo-shaped pens shown here), tipped steel (on the Royal Air Force pen and blue postwar pen shown here), untipped steel hooded (on the postwar Navy pen shown here), and 14K gold with two different imprints (one including the MORRISON name and one without it).
-Prewar pens appear to have had steel nibs, with gold becoming available as a result of wartime restrictions on the use of steel.
-After the War, untipped steel returned.
-The tipped steel nib on the RAF pen may be a retrofit; I have another RAF pen with a MORRISON-imprinted untipped steel nib.
+At least five different nibs appear to have been used for the Patriot: MORRISON-imprinted untipped steel (on the Lend-Lease and torpedo-shaped pens shown here), tipped steel (on the Royal Air Force pen and blue postwar pen shown here), untipped steel hooded (on the postwar Navy pen shown here), and 14K gold with two different imprints (one including the MORRISON name and one without it).
+Prewar Patriots had steel nibs, with gold becoming available as a result of wartime restrictions on the use of steel.
+After the war, steel returned.

 Olive Drab pens (Army, Air Corps, and Marines) appeared with barrel ends in both Olive Drab and black: